shimielder/resize-utility/README.md

 # resize-utility
-small script on Python, that allow you to make thumbnails with given parameters
+Small script on Python, that allow you to make thumbnails with given parameters

 # usage
 start it with console/bash command like: